Title: The Wish Your Heart Makes

 “Yeah, about that,” Buck began and took a deep breath as he focused on Eddie.
 “Eds?”

 Eddie flushed brightly and cleared his throat.
 “There’s no one else I’d rather make a family with, Buck, than you.
 I mean that.
 I just didn’t realize you felt the same way.
-I only started Ana because…I was bored and lonely.”
+I only started dating Ana because…I was bored and lonely.”

 Buck pursed his lips briefly.
 “I only started dating Taylor because you asked Ana out.”